mcmire/personal-content--writings/source/blog/posts/minesweeper-3.md

 Hmm.
 We need a wider range here.
 Is there some way we can customize the function?
-Not directly, but we can use a little math: since 0 × any number is 0, and 1 × any number is that number, we can multiply the number that `Math.random` returns by 80 to get a number between 0 and 80:
+Not directly, but we can use a little math: since 0 × any number is 0, and 1 × any number is that number, we can multiply the number that `Math.random` returns by 80 to get a number between 0 and 80 (excluding 80 itself):

 ``` prompt
 > Math.random() * 80